 - 1 to night-time sound levels.
-The L{dn} is approximately numerically equal to the CNEL - 2 for most environmental settings.
+The Ldn is approximately numerically equal to the CNEL - 2 for most environmental settings.
 [Zoning Ordinance] - 3 Learning Center.
-A facility providing educational enrichment, particularly - 4 specialized programs in areas such as personal growth and development, fitness, - 5 environmental awareness, arts, academic enrichment, communications, and - 6 management. - 7 Lease.
-A contractual agreement by which an owner of real property (the lessor) - 8 gives the right of possession to another (a lessee) for a specified period of time - 9 (term) and for a specified consideration (rent).
-[Subdivision, Zoning, and - 10 Environmental Protection Ordinances] - 11 Leq.
-The energy-averaged or equivalent sound level, defined as the average sound - 12 level on the basis of sound energy (or sound pressure squared).
+A facility providing educational enrichment, particularly specialized - 4 programs in areas such as personal growth and development, fitness, - 5 environmental awareness, arts, academic enrichment, communications, and - 6 management. - 7 Lease.
+A contractual agreement by which an owner of real property (the lessor) gives - 8 the right of possession to another (a lessee) for a specified period of time (term) and - 9 for a specified consideration (rent).
+[Subdivision, Zoning, and Environmental - 10 Protection Ordinances] - 11 Leq.
+The energy-averaged or equivalent sound level, defined as the average sound - level on the basis of sound energy (or sound pressure squared).
 The Leq is a "dosage" - 13 type measure and is the basis for the descriptors used in current standards, such as - the 24-hour CNEL used by the State of California.
-[Zoning Ordinance] - 15 Level of Service (LOS).
-(1) A scale that measures the amount of traffic a roadway - may be capable of handling on a roadway or at the intersection of roadways.
-Levels - 17 range from A to F, with A representing the highest level of service, as follows: - 18 Level of Service A. Indicates a relatively free flow of traffic, with little or no - 19 limitation.
+[Zoning Ordinance] - Level of Service (LOS).
+(1) A scale that measures the amount of traffic a roadway may - 16 be capable of handling on a roadway or at the intersection of roadways.
+Levels - 17 range from A to F, with A representing the highest level of service, as follows: - Level of Service A. Indicates a relatively free flow of traffic, with little or no - 19 limitation.
 On vehicle movement or speed. - 20 Level of Service B. Describes a steady flow of traffic, with only slight delays in - vehicle movement and speed.
-All queues clear in a single signal cycle. - 22 Level of Service C. Denotes a reasonably steady, high-volume flow of traffic, - with some limitations on movement and speed, and occasional backups on - 24 critical approaches. - Level of Service D. Denotes the level where traffic nears an unstable flow. - 26 Intersections still function, but short queues develop, and cars may have to wait - through one cycle during short peaks.
+All queues clear in a single signal cycle. - Level of Service C. Denotes a reasonably steady, high-volume flow of traffic, with - some limitations on movement and speed, and occasional backups on critical - 24 approaches. - Level of Service D. Denotes the level where traffic nears an unstable flow. - 26 Intersections still function, but short queues develop, and cars may have to wait - through one cycle during short peaks.